Looking for the famous train that goes through Bangkok market?

 Ban Laem is a very small station but not without a certain charm.

-The photo above is now out of date and departure times have changed a little.
+The photo above is now out of date and departure times have changed a little and now there are 4 services a day in either direction.

-The new Mae Klong train timetable 2016 is below.
+The new Mae Klong train timetable for 2017 is below.

-On the Ban Laem to Maha Chai train, the price of a ticket depends on the number of travelled stations and goes as follows:
+On the Ban Laem to Mae Klong train, the price of a ticket depends on the number of travelled stations and goes as follows:

 3 THB – 5 THB – 6THB – 8THB – 9 THB – 10 THB